Soya Chunks Curry Recipe (Meal Maker Curry)

 Soya chunks are textured vegetable protein made from defatted soya flour, after extracting soya bean oil.
 Also known as nutri-nuggets, meal maker, soya nuggets, soya vadi, these are a kind of mock meat that is immensely popular in India.

 This curry has the typical South Indian flavors infused, with the addition of curry leaves.
-However you may easily tweak it to for North Indian flavors with the use of kasuri methi.
+However you may easily tweak it to for North Indian flavors with the use of kasuri methi and amchur.

 I have used coconut to make the gravy which can be easily substituted with cashews, soaked & peeled almonds or coconut milk.
 The color of your gravy will differ based on the ingredients used.